Klosmi/WP-dev/WPDevNotes.md

 ## [Loading Additional Head Tags](https://developer.wordpress.org/reference/hooks/wp_head/)

-In the assets/index.html file's header we can see the links tag with the attribute `preconnect`. (they can boost the performance of your site by including them.)
+In the íassets/index.htmlí file's header we can see the <links> tag with the attribute `preconnect`. (they can boost the performance of our site by including them.)

 index.html
 ```